jimlinntu/scaling-book/training.md

 **Let's think about some examples:**

 * On TPUv5p with LLaMA 3-70B with $$D = 8192,$$ $$F \approx 30,000$$, we can comfortably do 8-way tensor parallelism, but will be communication bound on 16 way tensor parallelism.
-The required F for model 8 way model sharding is 20k.
+The required F for 8-way model sharding is 20k.

 * For Gemma 7B, $$F \approx 50k$$, so we become communication bound with 19-way tensor parallelism.
 That means we could likely do 16-way and still see good performance.